-- is required to deliver agreed service levels - results from a legal or compliance obligation - is required to fulfil regulatory obligations such as those specified in a water management protocol, resource operation plan, resource operation licence or interim resource operations licence.

-Please complete the following Response Comment Impact on Value Recommended Adjustment Information assessed Prudency Were/are the works reasonably required to continue to deliver agreed service levels?
+- is required to deliver agreed service levels - results from a legal or compliance obligation nons such as mose specified in a water management protocol, resource operation plan, resource of Please complete the following Response Comment Impact on Value Recommended Adjustment Information assessed Prudency Were/are the works reasonably required to continue to deliver agreed service levels?
 YES The Mary River Barrage forms a tidal barrier between sea water and fresh river water.
 It consists of a reinforced concrete crest structure supported on compacted sand between an upstream and downstream row of sheet piling.
 There are rockfill zones upsteam and downstream of the steel piling which provided support for the piling and scour protection.
 Displacement of the rock protection presents a risk to the asset.
 Loss of the downstream row of sheet piling and support for the crest could lead to crest failure and consequently an uncontrolled release and loss of the storage.
 None Scope of Works IAC Presentation 2016 June Were/are the works reasonably required to address a legal or compliance obligation with safety, environmental or other legislative requirements?
 YES Protection of downstream row of sheet piling by zone IIIB is essential to retain the integrity of the structure.
 None IAC Presentation 2016 June Were/are the works reasonably required to fulfil regulatory obligations such as those specified in a water management protocol, resource operation plan, resource operation licence or interim resource operations licence?
 YES Sunwater has a regulatory obligation to manage water in accordance with the Lower Mary Supply Scheme.
 None Detailed Options Analysis Is the proposed timing of the expenditure appropriate (i.e. based on lowest whole-of-life costs)?
 Should the expenditure be delayed or brought forward?
 YES Works should be completed prior to upcoming wet season to prevent further damage or scouring of rock protection.
 None Scope of Works Is the assessed (risk adjusted) asset life consistent with standard run-to-failure asset life expectancy?
 Explain any material variations.
 YES Construction of the barrage was completed in 1981.
 Historical damage of the rock protection indicate that displacement is probably after significant flood events.
-Previous damages were recorded in 1998- 2000 and 2015.
+Previous damages were recorded in 1998-2000 and 2015.
 None IAC Presentation 2016 June Do the results of the most recent condition assessment support the proposed works?
 Is the frequency of condition assessment appropriate?
 YES Pictures taken of the barrage after the 2015 flood clearly show the displacement of rock from the sheet piles at Mary River Barrage.
 Assessments of the barrage are completed after flood events, which is appropriate for the structure and damages historically observed.
-None Detailed Options Analysis Construction Report Comme nt on Prudency The barrage is critical infrastructure in Sunwater's Lor piling, it is evident that the repairs are prudent to the ensure the scope of works was defined and justified t was of high quality and effectively demonstrates proje water security of t the scheme.
-The appropria te PM processes were clearly followed to Prudent YES projects within the longer term planning horizon.
+None Detailed Options Analysis Construction Report Commer nt on Prudency The barrage is critical infrastructure in Sunwater's Lo sheet piling, it is evident that the repairs are prudent followed to ensure the scope of works was defined a documentation provided was of high quality and effe to the water secu and justified by the rity of the scheme.
+The ap e most recent condition as propriate PM processes were clearly